paulcockrell/tagc-website/src/pages/index.md

     type: primary
   - text: >-
       NEW BENCHREST LEAGUE STARTING.
 A new benchrest league competition is starting.
-It is open to all members and you should all have got the email from Alan Hume.
+It is open to all members and you should all have seen the email from Alan Walker.
 Detailed rules, guidance notes and practice targets you can print are in the Articles section.
     type: info
   - text: >-
       NEW AIR PRICES Please note the new prices, with immediate effect, for air